 These points earn rates are not exceptional compared to other cards on the market, say ANZ Rewards Black.
 But earning points is not a focus for this card – instead there’s a balance being struck between points earn alongside travel specific benefits, which we’ll get into next.

 Earn bonus ANZ Rewards points at the ANZ Bonus Points mall as a cardholder

 The ANZ Rewards Travel Adventures Card is also eligible to use the ANZ Bonus Points Mall as a means to earn more bonus points when shopping online, after clicking through from the ANZ Bonus Points Mall website.

 This is a neat, unique win for ANZ Rewards cardholders.
 By comparison to earning points from Virgin or Qantas own online malls, you can earn more ANZ Rewards points which have greater flexibility.

 Only a select few cards on the market in Australia offer this benefit, and with consumers (like me!) spending increasingly at a global level on many products and services, not just travel, incurring fees of 2-3.5% on other cards can quickly rack up.

 It’s pleasing to see another card offer no overseas transaction fee as a product feature given the potential for real savings on almost every non-AUD denominated transaction, whether that’s on spend for when you’re travelling, or when buying goods and services that are billed outside of Australia.

 The best part?
-You’ll earn the full points earn rate for eligible purchases whether you’re using the American Express or Visa, with the no overseas transaction fee benefit available on both cards.
+You’ll earn the full points earn rate for eligible purchases, plus the no overseas transaction fee benefit.